Appearance

 lanes | object[] | Project lanes ordered by position (id, title, color, order, issues_count) |

-active_sprint | object | null | The project's currently Active sprint (id, title, status, start, end, issues_count), or null |
+active_sprint | object | null | Shortcut to the currently Active sprint from sprints (id, title, status, start, end, issues_count), or null |

 members | object[] | Project members ordered by first_name, then last_name (id, name, email) — use member.id as assignee_id |